 "If you think something will change if you vote for a different politician then you might not understand how the system works..."

 It was this last statement, shared in a comment thread shortly before the 2016 election, that inspired me to write this response:

-"You know, I used to think a similar way, but lately, I've come to see how your statement represents the ideology of our oppressors.
-Their greatest weapon is to get us to think these demobilizing thoughts (the thoughts which serve and maintain the status quo) are our own.
+"You know, I used to think a similar way, but lately, I've come to see how this belief actually serves the interests of the ruling class.
+Their greatest weapon is to get us to think that these demobilizing thoughts are our own.

-Voting alone won't solve all our problems, you're right, but when combined with mass movements, collective action, and year-round, robust activist organizing, our efforts are collectively powerful.
+It's true: Voting alone won't solve all our problems, but when combined with mass movements, collective action, and year-round, robust activist organizing, our efforts are collectively powerful.

-It's quite a coup that our oppressors have gotten us to believe exactly what we need to believe to maintain our own oppression - that the one mechanism which can legally threaten their legitimacy, we believe holds no power.
+It's quite a coup that the ruling class has gotten us to believe exactly what we need to believe to maintain our own oppression - that the one mechanism which can legally threaten their legitimacy, we believe holds no power.

 Think about that.

-Roughly 60% of the United States doesn't vote because they believe it's pointless.
+Roughly 45% to 60% of the United States doesn't vote because they believe it's pointless.

 The one legally binding mechanism that threatens their power - we believe holds no power.

 That's ideological hegemony.
 That's how the ruling elite rule this country; we have internalized the thoughts which uphold our own oppression.